Zankoku-Okuno/blag/site/epigrams.md

 When I attempt a vague problem, my method has been: 1) ask some questions, then 2) try something.

+A delicious fruit starts with good soil.
+Likewise, clear knowledge starts with foundations.

 ### On Design

 Every creation has a design implicit in it, intentional or not.